Luis Batlle Berres: Agreement with Herrera

 During his presidency, Batlle Berres needed support to secure the support of some laws which he didn't have from his cousins in the List 14 faction.
 This led to him seeking to reach an agreement with Luis Alberto de Herrera.
-Conversations were held between the two which led to what Herrera dubbed the "Patriotic Concidence".
+Conversations were held between the two which led to what Herrera dubbed the "Patriotic Coincidence".
 This agreement represented the distrust Batlle Berres felt towards minority sectors within the Colorado Party that were quite distant from his own ideological position, and according one observer allowed him "to defuse possible blackmail from minority factions within the party and, on the other, to count on the votes of nationalist legislators on many of the laws that the government would promote."
 This strategy bore fruit, with developments such as the transformation of the National Port Authority into an Autonomous Entity, co-participation in state agencies, with oversight and streamlining of public management, and the separation of the Pension Fund into three different entities; a Civil Fund, a Rural Fund, and an Industry and Commerce Fund.

 Apart from the Herrera faction, the Batlle Berres government was supported by other smaller forces such as the Socialists.
 However, Herrera later abandoned the "coincidence" approach.
 In 1950, "The Un-Holy Alliance between the President's Batllista section of the Colorado Party and the Herrerista Blancos, which had assured him a majority in Parliament, broke down; the non- Batllista Colorados took advantage of the president's weakened position to press more strongly for consideration of their counsels and nominees," as one authority put it.